dermotduffy/hass-motioneye/README.md

 To configure the integration to use the add-on, simply use `http://localhost:28765` as the URL field in the integration configuration.

+**Note**: This is a temporary solution, usage of which will render the Media Browser inoperable for motionEye.
+The full solution depends on the ongoing migration of this functionality to Home Assistant Core.

 ### Configuration Variables